ruby-hacking-guide/ruby-hacking-guide.github.com/syntree.md

 syntax tree.

-For example, in order to dump the simple expression @m(a)@, you can do as follows:
+For example, in order to dump the simple expression `m(a)`, you can do as follows: